lukeswitz/BLE-RemoteID-to-mesh/README.md

      - Configures USB Serial (115200 baud) for JSON output and Serial1 for mesh messaging.
      - Initializes the BLE stack and starts scanning for BLE advertisements.
    - **Data Capture & Parsing:**
-     - Listens for BLE advertisements and decodes Drone Remote ID packets using registered callbacks.
+     - Listens for BT and WiFi advertisements and decodes Drone Remote ID packets using registered callbacks.
      - Formats the data into a minimal JSON payload including:
        - `mac`: The device MAC address.
        - `rssi`: Signal strength.